truemail-rb/truemail/README.md

   # Optional parameter.
 You can predefine which type of validation will be used for domains.
   # Also you can skip validation by domain.
 Available validation types: :regex, :mx, :smtp
   # This configuration will be used over current or default validation type parameter
-  # All of validations for 'somedomain.com' will be processed with mx validation only
+  # All of validations for 'somedomain.com' will be processed with regex validation only.
+  # And all of validations for 'otherdomain.com' will be processed with mx validation only.
   config.validation_type_for = { 'somedomain.com' => :regex, 'otherdomain.com' => :mx }

   # Optional parameter.
 Validation of email which contains whitelisted domain always will